saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 ```

-⚠️ `regsitry` configuration is only supported in latest cypress docker image.
+⚠️ `registry` configuration is only supported in latest cypress docker image.
 No other frameworks, or Sauce Labs cloud.

 ### `suites`